Yoga is Feeling Oneness With God

 Once there was a child at a fair who got lost from his mother.
 He didn’t know what to do.
 He looked everywhere, but all the people he saw were strangers.
 In his panic, he started running here and there.
 But no matter where he went, he didn’t see his mom.
 Then he fell down and cried.
 He was crying as hard as he could.
 It was then that he felt his mother’s kiss on his forehead.
 In fact, the little boy had not been lost.
 He had not even been to a fair.
 He had always been in his mother’s arms.
 He had fallen asleep and was just having a nightmare that he could not find his mother.

 Our so-called separation from God is just like this.
 To understand our situation, all we have to do is to wake up.
 Then we will see that we have never been apart from God , who is the mother of all.

-A yoga practice also enhances our health, efficiency, mental poise and our ability to stand firm in universal values.
+Yoga practice also enhances our health, efficiency, mental poise and our ability to stand firm in universal values.
 Owing to this, yoga is gaining universal popularity and acceptance in these days of lifestyle and psychosomatic diseases.

 Yoga and Mental Wellbeing